Understanding ACOS vs. ROAS: A Guide to Profitability

 🎧 Listen Now: The Hidden Cost of High ROAS (ft.
 Austin Becker)

-In this episode, Crystal Waddell and Austin Becker talk about ACOS optimization, why profit margins matter more than revenue, and how Shopify sellers can stop losing money on ads.
+In this episode, Crystal Waddell and Austin Becker discuss critical topics on ACOS optimization.
+They highlight why profit margins matter more than revenue.
+Sellers on platforms like Shopify can learn how to stop losing money on ads.

-What is ACOS and how it differs from ROAS
+What is ACOS and how does it differ from ROAS?

-How Amazon, Target, and Walmart impact your ad visibility
+The impact of competitors like Amazon, Target, and Walmart on your ad visibility.

 👉🏽 Jump to Timestamps